JuliaGPU/GPUArrays.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaGPU/GPUArrays.jl.svg?branch=master)](https://travis-ci.org/SimonDanisch/GPUArrays.jl)
 [![Build status](https://ci.appveyor.com/api/projects/status/2aa4bvmq7e9rh338/branch/master?svg=true)](https://ci.appveyor.com/project/SimonDanisch/gpuarrays-jl-8n74h/branch/master)

-Prototype for a GPU Array library.
+GPU Array package for Julia's various GPU backends.
-It implements the Base AbstractArray interface for Julia's various GPU backends.
+The compilation for the GPU is done with [CUDAnative.jl](https://github.com/JuliaGPU/CUDAnative.jl/) and for OpenCL [Transpiler.jl](https://github.com/SimonDanisch/Transpiler.jl) is used.
-The compilation for the GPU is done with [CUDAnative.jl](https://github.com/JuliaGPU/CUDAnative.jl/) and for OpenCL and OpenGL [Transpiler.jl](https://github.com/SimonDanisch/Transpiler.jl) is used.
+In the future it's planned to replace the transpiler by a similar approach CUDAnative.jl is using (via LLVM + SPIR-V).

-In the further future it's planned to replace the transpiler by the same approach CUDAnative.jl is using (via LLVM + SPIR-V).
+# Why another GPU array package in yet another language?

-# Why yet another GPU array package and why Julia?
+Julia offers countless advantages for a GPU array package.

-We can use Julia's JIT to generate optimized kernels for map/broadcast operations.
+E.g., we can use Julia's JIT to generate optimized kernels for map/broadcast operations.

-This allows to get more involved functionality, like complex arithmetic, since we can compile what's already in Julia Base.
+This works even for things like complex arithmetic, since we can compile what's already in Julia Base.

 GPUArrays relies heavily on Julia's dot broadcasting.
 The great thing about dot broadcasting in Julia is, that it